 With its announced purchase of an interest in the construction permit for WDEM(TV) Hollywood, Fla.
 (Miami), HSN is close to the FCC's 12-station ownership limit.
 One informed source indicated while HSN's interest in the station might increase, WDEM(TV) would be held as a limited partnership interest with its current minority ownership running the station.
 That would allow HSN to keep shopping.
-Some who have talked with Paxson and other HSN officials also indicate the company has talked about buying stations using limited partner-
+Some who have talked with Paxson and other HSN officials also indicate the company has talked about buying stations using limited partnership interests that would not count against the ownership limit.